kwdaniels/machinelearning/README.md

 # machinelearning
-Please review index.html in this repository for the results of the Coursera Data Science Specialization machine learning project analysis.
+Please download and open index.html from this repository to review the results of the Coursera Data Science Specialization machine learning project analysis.